rakurame96/rakurame96.github.io/_tabs/about.md

 {% include embed/youtube.html id='XqJOG-tTLBM' %}

 In recent days, I love watch mostly sci-fi, rom-com movies.
 If you want to discuss with me, please feel free to write on [LinkedIn](https://www.linkedin.com/in/rakuram) or E-Mail me over here [mail](mailto:blog.rakuram@gmail.com)

+*Note: All views expressed here are my own and do not reflect any organization I’m affiliated with.*